Off

 Fellows teach exclusively in the GCI program and collaborate on research with a faculty mentor from the Schmid College of Science and Technology or the Fowler School of Engineering.
 Fellows have access to work spaces, labs and computing resources in the brand-new Keck Center for Science and Engineering.

 Fellow appointments begin in late summer and can be extended for up to three years on mutual agreement.
-The program offers a highly competitive salary, full benefits and an annual research/travel stipend.
-Recruitment begins in December for the following summer.

 Contact Us